techservicesillinois/terraform-aws-ec2/README.md

 }
 ```

-Note that if you stop and start the EC2 instance, the IP address will
-change, but the alias record will not change.
-This behavior causes
-the Route53 record to be out of date.
+**NOTE:** If you stop and start the EC2 instance from the console, command line interface, or API, the instance's IP address will change, but the alias record will not change. **This behavior causes the Route53 record to point to an IP address no longer associated with the EC2 instance.**

 Avoid this by specifying an `eip` block, which attaches an Elastic IP address
 that persists until destroyed.
-This Elastic IP address can be created on the
-fly at the time the EC2 instance is created.
+This Elastic IP address can be created at the time the EC2 instance is created.
 Alternatively, to have an
 Elastic IP address which persists unchanged even after the EC2 instance is
 torn down and rebuilt, create it in advance and look it up by name.